5 common misconceptions about canoeing and kayaking

 It can be a quiet, recreational activity, perfect for those looking for a relaxing way to enjoy nature.

-For those looking for a more intense workout, whitewater or speed kayaking can provide an excellent cardiovascular and muscular workout.
+For those looking for a more intense workout, sprint or whitewater kayaking can provide an excellent cardiovascular and muscular workout.

 kayak canoe

-Well, for starters, all you need is a kayak, a paddle and a lifejacket.
+Well, for starters, the equipment boils down to a kayak, a paddle and a lifejacket.
 We should be fine...😂

-Above all, this equipment can often be rented at a reasonable price from many leisure centers or canoe-kayak schools.
+Above all, this equipment can often be rented at a reasonable price from many leisure centers or canoeing schools.

-You can hire on your own when safety conditions allow, or head out with a guide to explore slightly rougher waters.
+You can rent on your own when safety conditions allow, or head out with a guide to explore slightly rougher waters.

-Myth 4: You can only go canoeing in the wilderness
+Myth 4: Canoeing and kayaking can only be done in the great outdoors

 canoe kayak

-Granted, paddling in natural environments is the ultimate thrill when you need to get away from it all.
+Yes, of course, paddling in natural environments is the ultimate thrill when you're in need of greenery and escape.

-But canoeing and kayaking can also be practised in urban settings, and is a great way to see the city from a different perspective.
+But canoeing and kayaking can also be practiced in urban settings, and is a great way to see the city from a different point of view.

-Among the best-known urban spots is Stockholm, the Swedish capital, thanks to its many canals and proximity to the Baltic Sea.
+Among the best-known urban spots, there's Stockholm, the Swedish capital, thanks to its many canals and proximity to the Baltic Sea.

-Myth 5: To handle rapids in a kayak, all you have to do is follow the current.
+Myth 5: To handle rapids in a kayak, all you have to do is go with the flow

 idees recues canoe kayak

-Nah, don't do that!
+Er... nah, don't do that, you wretch!
 In reality, negotiating rapids requires a bit of technique, especially paddling.
-You need to know how to steer, how to stabilize your canoe and how to eskimo roll, i.e. how to right yourself after capsizing, without leaving your kayak.
+You need to know how to steer, how to stabilize your canoe and what we call eskimautage, i.e. how to right yourself after capsizing, without leaving your kayak.

-Kayakers also know how to choose what they call a "line" of navigation through obstacles, rather than letting themselves be carried by the current.
+Kayakers also know how to choose what they call a ** navigation "line"** through obstacles, rather than letting themselves be carried by the current.

-When you put it like that, it sounds impossible, but if you're well equipped (lifejacket, helmet, wetsuit) and well guided by an instructor, it's perfectly feasible, at least in small rapids at first!
+Put like that, it sounds impossible, but if you're well equipped (lifejacket, helmet, wetsuit) and well guided by a teacher, it's totally doable, at least in small rapids at first!

 To me...